Collaboration with Taiwan Ministry of Environment

-Taiwan is an environmental leader in the Asia Pacific region.
-EPA established an agreement with the American Institute in Taiwan (AIT) in 1993 and works with the Environmental Protection Administration Taiwan (EPAT) to implement the agreement.
+Taiwan is an environmental leader in the Indo-Pacific region.
+EPA established an agreement with Taiwan Ministry of Environment (MOENV) in 1993, under the auspices of the American Institute in Taiwan (AIT) and Taiwan Economic and Cultural Representative Office (TECRO), to advance joint environmental programs.

-EPA's close partnership with EPAT has now evolved into a robust platform for sharing experience and expertise with each other as well as assisting environmental agencies and partners in the Asia-Pacific, Latin America, and Africa regions.
+EPA's close partnership with MOENV has now evolved into a robust platform for sharing experience and expertise with each other as well as assisting environmental agencies and partners in the Indo-Pacific, Latin America, and Africa regions.
 Through this partnership, U.S. and Taiwan environmental authorities have worked to manage the environment and reduce pollution through projects, research, and knowledge exchange.

-In 2014, EPA and EPAT officially launched the International Environmental Partnership (IEP), a network of experts from around the world working together to strengthen capacity for addressing environmental challenges.
+In 2014, EPA and MOENV officially launched the International Environmental Partnership (IEP), a network of experts from around the world working together to strengthen capacity for addressing environmental challenges.
 In 2020, the IEP expanded to collaborate with Ministry of Health and Welfare (MOHW), Ministry of Education (MOE), Ministry of Economic Affairs (MOEA), and Ocean Affairs Council (OAC).
-To date, IEP results include:
+To date, the IEP has:

-- expanding mercury monitoring in the Asia Pacific region to harmonize atmospheric mercury monitoring;
+- Expanded mercury monitoring in the Asia Pacific region to harmonize atmospheric mercury monitoring;

-- establishing a regional air quality protection program to strengthen air quality management in countries across Asia;
+- Established a regional air quality protection program to strengthen air quality management;

-- helping countries explore new ways of managing electronic waste;
+- Supported countries in developing new approaches to managing electronic waste;

 - Recent Events